uboat.net

 Cargo6517 tons of general cargo

-Notes on loss At 09.10 hours on 9 Dec, 1942, the Charles L.D.
-(Master Diego Emmanuel Canoz) in convoy HX-217 was torpedoed and sunk by U-553 southeast of Cape Farewell.
-36 crew members were lost.
-The master and 11 crew members were picked up by the British rescue ship Perth (Master Keith Williamson OBE) and landed at Clyde on 13 December.
+At 09.10 hours on 9 Dec 1942 the Charles L.D.
+(Master Diego Emmanuel Canoz) in convoy HX-217 was torpedoed and sunk by U-553 about 405 miles east of Cape Farewell.
+34 crew members and two French gunners were lost.
+The master and eleven crew members were picked up by the British rescue ship Perth (Master Keith Williamson, OBE) and landed at Clyde on 13 December.

 If you can help us with any additional information on this vessel then please contact us.